The Age of Fraud

 Date Written: September 27, 2021

-We think of frauds and scams as primarily a problem for older adults.
-In the past few years, states and the federal government have passed a range of statutes designed to prevent seniors, as distinct from other adults, from scams—from more harshly punishing scams directed towards older adults to authorizing financial institutions to more closely monitor and rapidly freeze the accounts of older clients.
-This successful, popular, and bipartisan law reform movement has taken place without a thorough empirical understanding of whether in fact seniors are scammed more frequently than other age groups.
+We think of scams primarily as a problem for older adults.
+Indeed, in the past few years, states and the federal government have undertaken a range of legal actions designed to prevent seniors, as a distinct class, from scams—from more harshly punishing scams directed towards older adults to authorizing financial institutions to closely monitor and rapidly freeze the accounts of only their older clients.
+But this successful, popular, and bipartisan law reform movement has taken place without a thorough empirical understanding of whether in fact seniors fall victim to scams more frequently than other age groups.

-This study analyzed whether older adults fell victim to scams more frequently than younger adults during the 2020 COVID-19 pandemic.
-A group of Americans older than 65 (n=364) and a group age 25–35 (n=388) were recruited online and asked to complete a short survey about their experiences with frauds and scams during the pandemic.
-The results were statistically analyzed to assess whether the two groups expressed that they were solicited by, engaged with, and were aware of consequences from four specific common scams of the pandemic and a catch-all final question.
+This study analyzed whether older adults were victimized by scams more frequently than younger adults during the 2020 COVID-19 pandemic.
+A group of Americans 65 and older (n=364) and a group age 25–35 (n=388) were recruited online and asked to complete a short survey about their experiences with frauds and scams during the pandemic.
+The results were statistically analyzed to assess whether the two groups expressed that they were solicited by, engaged with, and were aware of consequences from four specific common scams of the pandemic, and additional scams not specifically described.

-The results were striking.
+The results unsettle conventional wisdom on the shape of scam victimization.
 The younger group engaged with scams three times more frequently than the older group, and this disparity was statistically significant (12% to 4%; χ2 = 16.41; p = .000051).
 Moreover, more younger adults engaged with scams than older adults as a percentage of those who had been solicited—that is, younger adults were more susceptible to scams.
-Therefore, in crafting our legal response to the challenge of frauds and scams, we must acknowledge that the problem is not limited to—and may not even be most prevalent among—seniors.
+Although further research is required, in designing legal and policy solutions to the challenge of frauds and scams we must acknowledge the problem may not be limited to—nor even be most prevalent among—seniors.